bdevel/jscape-rest-uploader/README.md

 );

 // Get files in the root.
-Automaticly login if not authenticated uploader.listFiles('/').then(function (list, response) {
+Automaticly login if not authenticated
+// Each instance of JscapeRestUploader has it's own auth cookie jar. uploader.listFiles('/').then(function (list, response) {
   console.log("status: ", response.statusCode);
   list.forEach(function (file) {